Product Analyst Visa Sponsorship Jobs in Ohio

 At Great American, we value and recognize the benefits derived when people with different backgrounds and experiences work together to achieve business results.
 Our goal is to create a workplace where all employees feel included, empowered, and enabled to perform at their best.

+Great American Risk Solutions is looking for an Associate Product Analyst or Product Analyst to join their team.
 Great American’s culture is built on connection, shared learning, and strong relationships.
-To support this, employees in this role are expected to be on‑site three days a week, with the flexibility to work two days remotely.
-Core in‑office days are Tuesday–Thursday.
+To support this, employees in this role are expected to be on-site four days a week (Tuesday-Thursday), with the flexibility to work one day remotely.

 Essential Job Functions and Responsibilities